kelsisummers/LotR-RPG/README.md

  - Hint: The challenge is choosing the right enemies, not choosing the strongest player.

 Software Stack:
- - Javascript
+ - JavaScript
  - jQuery
  - HTML
  - CSS
- - Bootstrap Framework
+ - Bootstrap CSS Framework